pieterjanvc/OCI_CLI/README.md

 	--type iscsi \
 	--volume-id <put OCID here> \
 	--is-shareable true \
-	--device "/dev/oracleoci/oraclevdb"
+	--device "/dev/oracleoci/oraclevdb" \
+	--wait-for-state ATTACHED
 ```
-This again will return a JSON file if successful with information we will need to mount the instance to the new system (remember, attaching is not the same as mounting).
-Grab the "ipv4", "iqn" and IP address values.
+This again will return a JSON file, if successful, with information we will need to mount the instance to the new system (remember, attaching is not the same as mounting).
+Grab the "ipv4", "iqn" values.
 You can now login to the newly launched instance from your free instance with the local IP, or from any other terminal with the public IP.

-You will need to have a copy of the new instance's private key file which you should have saved on the free instance while creating the new one (see previous sections) in order for the login to work.
-Here we login with the default opc user, but of course this can be changed depending on how you configured your image.
+You will need to have a copy of the new instance's private key file which you saved when creating it for the first time.
+Here we login with the default opc, but of course this can be changed depending on how you configured your image.
+If you are logging in from the freeInstance, you can use the private IP (e.g. 10.0.0.2) to login, else you need the public IP found in "ipv4" above or through the web-interface
 ```
 ssh -i "computeInstance.key" opc@<computeInstance IP>
 ```